-We have acted as counsel to Visualant, Inc. (the "Company") in connection with the Registration Statement on Form S-1, filed with the U.S. Securities and Exchange Commission (the "Commission") on August 16, 2013 (the "Registration Statement") covering: (a) 34,300,000 shares of common stock issuable upon the exercise of a portion of the five year Series A Warrants (the "Series A Warrants") issued to Special Situations Technology Funds, L.P. and forty other accredited investors (collectively, the "Investors") at \$0.15 per share pursuant to a private placement undertaken by the Company, which offering closed on June 14, 2013; (b) 52,300,000 shares of common stock issuable upon the exercise of five year Series B Warrants (the "Series B Warrants") issued to the Investors at \$0.20 per share issued as part of the aforesaid private placement; and (c) 5,230,000 shares of common stock issuable upon the exercise of five year placement agent warrants (the "Placement Agent Warrants") issued to GVC Capital LLC or affiliated parties (collectively, "GVC") at \$0.10 per share as part of the aforesaid private placement.
-All 91,830,000 of the aforesaid shares of common stock (collectively, the "Shares") are being registered in connection with the proposed sale of the Shares by the Investors and GVC (the "Selling Stockholders") listed in the Registration Statement.
+We have acted as counsel to Visualant, Inc. (the "Company") in connection with the Registration Statement on Form S-1, File No. 333-189788, filed with the U.S. Securities and Exchange Commission (the "Commission") on July 3, 2013 and amended on August 16, 2013 (the "Registration Statement") covering: (a) 52,300,000 shares of common stock issued to Special Situations Technology Funds, L.P. and forty other accredited investors (collectively, the "Investors") pursuant to a private placement undertaken by the Company, which offering closed on June 14, 2013; and (b) 18,000,000 shares of common stock issuable upon exercise of a portion of the five year warrants to purchase shares of common stock at \$0.15 per share (the "Series A Warrants"), which were issued as part of the aforesaid private placement.
+All 70,300,000 of the aforesaid shares of common stock (collectively, the "Shares") are being registered in connection with the proposed sale of the Shares by the Investors (the "Selling Stockholders") listed in the Registration Statement

-In connection with this opinion, we have assumed that the Shares that are issuable upon exercise of the Series A Warrants, the Series B Warrants and the Placement Agent Warrants will be issued in the manner described in the Registration Statement and the prospectus relating thereto.
+In connection with this opinion, we have assumed that the Shares that are issuable upon exercise of the Series A Warrants will be issued in the manner described in the Registration Statement and the prospectus relating thereto.